dag-andersen/Rust-Memory-Map/docs/Report.md

 <img src="../docs/images/profiler/100 5 arrows.png" alt="drawing" />

->Note: the BST may even be taller/deeper, since the profiler tasks samples on a given interval, so if a stackframe is added and removed to the call stack in the middle of two samples it would not be displayed.
+>Note: The BST may even be taller/deeper, since the profiler tasks samples on a given interval, so if a stackframe is added and removed to the call stack in the middle of two samples it would not be displayed.

 Another interesting finding was that rust only optimized to tail-end recursion when running it in release mode (running it with the `--release`-flag).
 Below we can see that there only exists one `insert_leaf_on_node`-stackframe at the time, meaning that the optimizer created tail-end recursion.